VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 ## Builds, databases, reference sets etc.

 Bioinformatic workflows often use (external) databases, reference sets, or specific genome builds.
 The link to them could be hardcoded, hence, updating them should follow software verification and validation as described above.
 The clinical validation of new database/reference set/genome build could be done either with the medical laboratories validation procedures or the software validation.
 Choose the kind of validation that works best for this particular update.
-Note that, linking to external databases for which changes and updates cannot be forseen is a risk.
+Note that, linking to external databases for which changes and updates cannot be foreseen is a risk.
 Validate these databases with each release, this could be a simple check whether the functionality is still present.
-Make sure you have a risk assesments on these external databases.
+Make sure you have a risk assessments on these external databases.